AKST/lost-config/README.md

 The alternative to this is, importing your gutter values with your media query values indivisually into every place that uses the grid system.
-We were doing that at our work place originally and someone called in a tyre fire.
+We were doing that at our work place originally and someone called it a tyre fire.

 ## Contributing